sta/websocket-sharp/README.md

 ws.Compression = CompressionMethod.Deflate;
 ```

-And then your client sends the following header with the connection request to the server.
+And then your client will send the following header with the connection request to the server.

     Sec-WebSocket-Extensions: permessage-deflate

-If the server supports this extension, it returns the same header.
-And when your client receives that header, it enables this extension.
+If the server supports this extension, it will return the same header.
+And when your client receives it, this extension will be available.

 ### Secure Connection ###

 websocket-sharp supports the **Secure Connection** with **SSL/TLS**.

-As a **WebSocket Client**, you should create an instance of the `WebSocket` class with the **wss** scheme WebSocket URL.
+As a **WebSocket Client**, you should create a new instance of the `WebSocket` class with the **wss** scheme WebSocket URL.

 ```csharp
 using (var ws = new WebSocket ("wss://example.com")) {